pridevel/slate/source/index.html.md

 g.
 Contact.second                       //to view data at second position existing in the db/table
 h.
 Contact.all                         //to view all data in database.
 i.	exit                               //to come out of console
-j.	reload!                            //refresh the db if any changes made to it.
+j.	reload!                            //refresh the database if any changes made to it.

 ```